 The strong evidence-based consensus among climate scientists is that (a) global climate is changing: and (b) greenhouse gas emissions from human activity are the dominant cause.
 This is accepted by leading Australian companies.
 For examples, see the position statements of AGL, BHP, CBA, RIO, Santos, Wespac & Woodside,

-The following BoM plots show sea surface temperature anomaly (SSTA) forecasts as at November 2018.
-Details and updates are available here
+The following BoM plots show sea surface temperature anomaly (SSTA) forecasts as at December 2018.
+Details and updates are available here.

 Like any long-range weather forecast, it could change.
-However at this stage all these greens and yellows are good news for further coral recovery in 2019.
+However at this stage all these greens and yellows continue to be good news for further coral recovery in 2019.

 The equivalent plots below are from the summer of 2018.
 This was also a recovery year, in welcome contrast to the severe bleaching that occurred in the summers of 2017 and 2016:

-Unfortunately the 10 to 30 year outlook is much more pessimistic.
+Unfortunately, the 30-year outlook is much more pessimistic.
 The October 2018 IPCC Special Report on Global Warming of 1.5°C states it is likely to reach that level between 2030 and 2052 if warming continues to increase at its current rate.
 Chapter 3 states that when average global warming reaches 1.3°C above the pre-industrial period, tropical coral reefs will experience high risks of impact (e.g. very frequent mass mortalities).
 And at 2°C, it says these coral dominated ecosystems will probably not exist.